Skip to content

 Eligibility criteria

-• Hold MRCP(UK) (desirable)
+• Have an MRCP(UK) qualification (desirable)

-• Be GMC registered with a licence to practise and in good standing (or regulatory equivalent in country of practice)
+• Be GMC registered with a licence to practise and in good standing (or regulatory equivalent in your country of practice)

-• (UK only) Have undergone equality and diversity training within the past three years
+• UK only: Have undergone equality and diversity training within the past three years.

 • Have achieved the Certificate of Completion of Training (CCT), or be on the specialist register, and be in a substantive consultant post